Azizjon-Atamuradov/Capstone-Project/README.md

 - **React**:
   - Utilized for building a responsive and dynamic user interface.
 Components like Header, Listings, and Footer were created to organize the UI.
-  - React Hooks (useState, useEffect, useContext) are employed for state management and lifecycle methods.
+  - React Hooks (useState, useEffect,  ) are employed for state management and lifecycle methods.

 - **React Router**:
   - Used for navigating between different pages (Home, Listings, About Us).